BalzGuenat/SatGazer/README.md

 A simple vector subtraction gives the vector from the user to the satellite.
 This vector gives the direction in which the arrow of the SatGazer should point.
 This vector is now transformed to another coordinate system centered on the SatGazer device with the X axis pointing East, Y pointing North and Z pointing skywards.
-Using this transformed vector, it's easy to compute the heading (aka. azimuth) and pitch (aka. altitude, elevation) of the satellite relative to the SatGazer's location.
+Using this transformed vector, it's easy to compute the azimuth (aka. azimuth) and altitude angle (aka. elevation angle) of the satellite relative to the SatGazer's location.

 ### Moving Things (incomplete)